Principles of Inclusion

 Click any of the below inclusive teaching principles to learn more and see specific examples of how to implement various strategies within the classroom.
+For example strategies for remote settings, download this revised inclusive teaching principles handout.

 Clearly communicating about norms, expectations, and evaluation criteria.